Stalin2391/crud_nodejs_reactjs/README.md

-CRUD application with ReactJS, NodeJS, Express, and MySQL.
+A Simple CRUD application with ReactJS, NodeJS, Express, and MySQL.